-For conditions that not addressed by the County under Para.
+For conditions that are not promptly addressed by the County under Para.
 C or are severe in nature, there shall be a multi-level system to handle complaints involving operational concerns.
 This system shall be used to cooperatively resolve complaints without the necessity of recourse to the court system.